-This is an idea that will keep on giving.
+This is a sidewalk chalk idea that will keep on giving.
 Draw out a large grid to form the basis of your hundreds chart (100 squares).
-Then, get your child to fill it in.
+Then, get your students to fill it in.
 We like to start our hundreds chart from 0!
 For older students, you can go beyond 100, or even start at a larger number.

-- Get children to put a circle around the odd numbers.
+- Have students put a circle around the odd numbers.

-- Get children to place a star around the even numbers.
+- Have students place a star around the even numbers.

 - Children can throw a rock and they need to say the number that is ten less, ten more, 1 less and 1 more than the number the rock lands on.